EnvisionIot/developer_bootcamp/Day4_Analytics_Application_Development/analytics/lab_tutorial/304-1_extracting_data.md

    ![](media/viewing_file_result.png)

-4. In the note, type the following script to show the content of your data file file:
+4. In the note, type the following script for viewing the content of a specific file:

    ```
    %sh